In this article

 Ideally, you want to foster a secure attachment, which Kripke defines as “a relationship with a child that can tolerate separation and connection.”
 She adds, “If a mother puts all of herself, all of her energy, all of her focus into her child, it’s much harder for that mother to tolerate” the natural development of independence that occurs as a child gets older, such as forming friendships and going off to school.

-Why it’s so hard to find (and prioritize) alone time
+Why it’s so hard to find “me time” as a mom

 With these kinds of stakes, alone time should be ticking up your list of priorities.
-But every mom knows that’s much easier said than done.
+But moms know that’s much easier said than done.
 Here are just a few of the barriers to taking time for yourself.

 Limited hours in the day